 How to Treat Chest Acne

 Chest acne is common and affects people of all ages.
 In a recent survey, 60 percent of participants said they struggle with chest or back acne.
 There are a large variety of different causes of chest acne.
-It can be inherited, so if your parents or siblings have dealt with pimples on the neck, chest, or shoulders, you are likely susceptible to breakouts as well.
+It can be inherited, so if your parents or siblings have dealt with chest, neck, or shoulder acne, you are likely susceptible to breakouts as well.
 While you can’t control your genetic propensity for chest acne, there are ways to reduce the amount of breakouts you have.

-- Follow a Skin Care Routine
+1. Follow a Skin Care Routine

 A regular gym routine is integral to holistic health, and exercise can actually benefit your skin immensely.
 However, hygiene habits related to your workouts may contribute to your breakouts.
 This is known as sports acne, which is caused by perspiration and friction during a workout routine.
 It's oftentimes one of the more common chest acne causes.
-If you wear tight clothing during your workouts, sweat can get trapped against your skin, bacteria will grow and the friction will cause the bacteria to clog your pores.
+Jump into the shower as soon as possible when you finish your workout because the sooner you get the sweat off, the less likely you are to suffer from breakouts.

 If you switch between fitness machines, it’s ideal that you change into new clothes.
 Getting off as much sweat as possible between switching machines can significantly reduce breakouts.

-- Try a New Shampoo
+4. Try a New Shampoo

-- Consider Your Laundry Detergent
+5. Consider Your Laundry Detergent

-- Shaving Issues
+6. Examine Shaving Issues

 Those who shave their chests often deal with breakouts.
 Why?
 After shaving, hairs will grow back into their follicles, which can result in pink bumps known as acne keloidalis nuchae.
 In order to prevent this from reoccurring, always use new, sharp razors.
 If you shave your face or neck, shaving products may fall or leak down onto your upper chest.
 Be sure to prevent this type of dribbling to better avoid these breakouts.

-See a Dermatologist
+When to See a Dermatologist